Xeozim/advent_of_code_2023/README.md

 This was quite fiddly to do in the end.
 Got majorly tripped up by having links as a list to start with and ending up with duplication in those lists.
 Also messed up checking the lines below AND the cell at the top right because mixing 0 indices and 1 indices confuses me.

+### Part 2

+Part 1 was worth all the effort, the nice data structure and inadvertendly well-debugged parsing means that we can do this bit nice and easily.
+A couple of extra functions in the Block class can check if any block is a gear and calculate the gear ratio, and we can get the sum the same way as we did for summing the numeric values.